electro-logic/CameraVision2/README.md

 Timing Notes: MIPI Camera Clock is set to 50 MHz to support the full resolution and the minimum sampling clock (PLL_SYS) is 100 MHz.

 If the design can't close JTAG timing, the USB Blaster II frequency can be lowered to 16 MHz with the command:

 C:\intelFPGA\18.1\quartus\bin64\jtagconfig.exe --setparam 1 JtagClock 16M

-and restored to the original 24 MHz frequency with C:\intelFPGA\18.1\quartus\bin64\jtagconfig.exe --setparam 1 JtagClock 24M To check the current frequency:
+and restored to the original 24 MHz frequency with

+C:\intelFPGA\18.1\quartus\bin64\jtagconfig.exe --setparam 1 JtagClock 24M

+To check the current frequency:

 C:\intelFPGA\18.1\quartus\bin64\jtagconfig.exe --getparam 1 JtagClock

 F.A.Q.

 **Q) I can't program the FPGA**

 A) Please close the Camera Vision software

+**Q) When I launch CameraVision.exe image I get the message UART_ALREADY_USED**

+A) Please close the Quartus Programmer or any other software that may use the FPGA JTAG connection

 **Q) When I launch CameraVision.exe image is corrupted.**